 Handgun Low Light / No Light Tactics

-In the classroom, we will teach you the skills and competence to operate your firearm with a flashlight in low light and no light conditions.
-We will cover different carry and deployment methods, advantages and disadvantages of handheld and weapon-mounted lights, lasers and night sights.
+In the classroom, we will cover how your eyes are affected in low light, the different flashlight holding techniques, advantages and disadvantages of handheld and weapon-mounted lights, lasers and night sights.

 • Dim/Low Light Conditions